 And so, too, will Sewon Lim go on to shape the world after she finishes her last year of studies this spring at the boarding school.

-The South Korean national wins this month’s “Decoder in the Spotlight” award for her outstanding contributions to building our global community, both through her work as a student ambassador at Porter’s and in a recent webinar on women’s rights.
+The South Korean national wins this month’s “Decoder in the Spotlight” award for her outstanding contributions to building our global community, both through her work as a student ambassador at Miss Porter’s School and in a recent webinar on women’s rights.

-The hour-long webinar featured students from both Porter’s and Westover School, also located in the U.S. state of Connecticut, as well as Leila Asrari, an expert on children’s rights and violence against girls who works at Plan International in London.
+The hour-long webinar featured students from both Miss Porter’s School and Westover School, also located in the U.S. state of Connecticut, as well as Leila Asrari, an expert on children’s rights and violence against girls who works at Plan International in London.

 The students provided a tour d’horizon of women’s rights in five countries or regions of the world — Argentina, Eastern Europe, Japan, South Asia and Southern Africa — after Sewon introduced the session with a review of the #MeToo movement.